wwarma2/ReforgerBoundsPatcher/README.md

 # World Bounds Editor 🗺️

-A simple GUI-based tool for modifying `GenericWorldEntity` world bounds in game files.
+A simple GUI-based tool for modifying `GenericWorldEntity` world bounds in game files for ARMA Reforger world editor projects.
 Supports automatic conversion from km to meters and ensures existing data integrity.

 ## Features 🚀